Jackscalibur/Jackscalibur/README.md

-- Hi, I’m @Jackscalibur, and I work for TMNA as a Junior Security Engineer!
+- Hi, I’m @Jackscalibur, and I work for Toyota as a Junior Security Engineer!
 - I’m interested in Cyber Security, DevOps, and all things Cloud-related.
 - I’m currently learning AWS, Python, Docker, Kubernetes, and DevOps-related software and tools.
-- I’m looking to collaborate on open-source projects, CI/CD-related projects, etc.
+- I’m looking to collaborate on open-source (Cloud, Security, Python, anything!) projects, etc.
 - How to reach me: my email and LinkedIn are in my profile links.

 <!---